shanshs/Team-Pigeon/docs/final.md

 ### DQN

 Based on the below data, it is seen that our original implementation of DQN was not very successful.
 The agent appears to slowly learn to navigate against obstacles and sometimes reach the bottom, but the agent seems to still make some random movements most of the time.
 While it may have improved slightly, its low success rate was not what our group was looking for.
+This may be due to low amount of episodes/steps the agent takes before it starts to use purely the best action from the episilon greedy policy table.
+The agent at this point most likely still made a majority of random actions to complete the mission.

 <table><tr>